-Don't add any extra fuel effect pieces above the number stated in the guide supplied with the ceramics.
-This could cause a safety hazard.
+Don't add any extra fuel effect pieces above the number stated in the installer and owner guide supplied with the ceramics.
+This may have been placed inside or attached to this guide.
+Also, do not use any ceramic fuel effect pieces other than those authorised for this fire.
+This could cause incomplete combustion and subsequent safety hazard.